swarad07/swarad-netlify/content/pages/projects/index.md

       actions:
         justifyContent: center
   - type: QuoteSection
-    quote: >+
+    quote: >
-      > The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design.
+      "The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
+It needs to be through engineering and design."
     name: Elon Musk
     title: ''
     colors: colors-f